Sinton, London, Banquete Pack Baseball Honor Squad

 The 30 student athletes from 16 high schools, along with their softball counterparts, will be honored at the 18th South Texas Winter Baseball Banquet, presented by Whataburger.
 Astros television reporter Julia Morales is featured speaker of the event, scheduled for January 18 at the American Bank Center's Henry Garrett Ballroom.

-The all-star team, divided into 4A-5A and Private-3A classifications, were voted on by area head coaches.
+The all-star team, divided into 4A-5A and Private-3A classifications, was voted on by area head coaches.

 Carroll's senior catcher Dae Palomo and junior Lucas Tinajero of Ray are the repeat selections on the 4A-5A squad.